 E-commerce in China and the US

-Chinese today are perhaps the world’s No.1 online shopaholics, willing to buy virtually anything online, from furniture to food, not just for cheaper prices but great convenience.
+Chinese today are perhaps the world’s No.1 online shopaholics, willing to buy virtually anything online, from furniture to food, not just for cheaper prices but for great convenience.

-Factors that Contribute to China’s Fast Ecommerce Growth
+Factors that Contribute to China’s Fast E-commerce Growth

 There are many factors that drive China’s e-commerce development, and the followings are just some of them:

-- The final but not the least contributing factor is the growing ownership of motor vehicle in China, that have equipped many job seekers to take up delivery work.
+- The final but not the least contributing factor is the growing ownership of the motor vehicle in China, that have equipped many job seekers to take up delivery work.

 Problems with Online Shopping in China

-A recent survey conducted by a Chinese media asked the following question to the online shoppers: how often were you unhappy with the products purchased online?
+A recent survey conducted by a Chinese media asked the following question to online shoppers: how often were you unhappy with the products purchased online?

-Nearly half of the respondents admitted that they found the quality of products were not to their satisfaction 1 in every 5 purchases, with further a quarter cited they were unhappy at least 1 in every 20 items they bought online.
+Nearly half of the respondents admitted that they found the quality of products was not to their satisfaction 1 in every 5 purchases, with further a quarter cited they were unhappy at least 1 in every 20 items they bought online.

 The new Chinese consumer regulation now allows unconditional money back within 7 days if purchased online.
-However, with hassles to go to a post office or find a courier to send the item back at their own cost, how many online shoppers will bother to take the advantage is still uncertain.
+However, with the hassles to go to a post office or find a courier to send the item back at their own cost, how many online shoppers will bother to take advantage is still uncertain.

 Outlook for China’s E-commerce Development

-Despite being the world’s largest online shopping market, the potential of China’s ecommerce may still yet to be fully leashed for the following reasons:
+Despite being the world’s largest online shopping market, the potential of China’s e-commerce may still yet to be fully leashed for the following reasons:

 - With a less developed retail network in China’s numerous small cities and county towns, the need for e-commerce from these backward regions is huge.
 A Taobao report reveals that in 2012, online purchases from small cities and towns were 3.6 times more than from large cities.